TimeLineAnnotator/desktop/README.md

   - [Third movement](https://www.timelineannotator.com/examples/mozart-k284-iii)

 ## Current features
- - 3 different kinds of timelines
+ - 4 different kinds of timelines
    - Hierarchy: nested and leveled units organized in arbitrally complex hierarchical structures
    - Marker: simple labeled markers to indicate discrete events
    - Beat: beat and measure markers with support to numbering
+   - Harmony: roman numeral and chord symbol labels using a specialized font, including properly display of inversion numerals, quality symbols and applied chords.
  - Controlling playback by clicking on timeline units
  - Multiple attributes linked to each timeline units
+ - Local audio and video support
- - Video file support
+ - YouTube stream support
  - Customizable metadata can be attached to files
- - Creation of unlimited number of timelines
+ - Creation of multiple timelines
  - Easy timeline edition during playback
- - Timelines can be temporarily hidden
- - Audio of hierarchy unit can be exported separatedly
+ - Toggling of timleine visibility
+ - Export of audio segments based on analysis
+ - Import timeline components from CSV files

 ## Planned features

 There are many more features that I would like to implement than can be listed here.
-Some of the more interesting ones that ought to come relatively soon are:
+Some of the more interesting ones are listed below.
 - Improvements to timelines:
   - Hierarchy:
-    - Support for anacrusis and elisions
     - Length, start and end also displayed in terms of beats and measures
-    - Importing hierarchies from other file
   - Beat:
-    - More measure information when inspecting a beat
     - Change beats in measure for multiple measures
 - New kinds of timelines
   - Range: displays units with an extension, but not tied to hierarchical structures
-  - Harmony: specific timeline for inserting harmonic information (chord or analytic symbols)
   - Audio wave
+  - PDF: display and synchronize navigation of PDF files with playback
 - TiLiA explorer: allows filtered searches through timeline components in multiple TiLiA files
 - Font and GUI colors customization
-- Enable video export
+- Video segments exporting
 - Automatic cut detection for video
 - Automatic beat detection for audio

-## Releases
+## Website

-Releases can be found on: https://timelineannotator.com/downloads.html
+Releases and (incomplete) documentation can be found at https://tilia-ad98d.web.app/

-## Documentation

-Slowly building up at https://tilia-ad98d.web.app/help/

 ## How to contribute

 Read the CONTRIBUTING.md file at the root directory.

-## Website

-A minimal website is at www.timelineannotator.com.
-A new and much improved is at https://tilia-ad98d.web.app/, still in the proof of concept stage.

 ## License